rameerez/trackdown/README.md

 # 📍 `trackdown` - Ruby gem to geolocate IPs (MaxMind BYOK)

-`trackdown` is a Ruby gem that provides simple & straightforward IP geolocation functionality using MaxMind databases.
-Just bring your own MaxMind keys, and start geolocating IPs.
+`trackdown` is a Ruby gem that easily allows you to geolocate IP addresses.
+It's a simple, convenient wrapper on top of MaxMind.
+Just bring your own MaxMind keys, and you're good to go.
+It keeps your MaxMind database updated regularly, and it offers a handy API for Rails applications to fetch country, city, and emoji flag information for any IP address.

 Given an IP, it gives you the corresponding:
 - 🗺️ Country (two-letter country code + country name)
 - 📍 City
 - 🇺🇸 Emoji flag of the country

 `trackdown` is BYOK (Bring Your Own Key) – you'll need your own MaxMind keys for it to work.
 It's your responsibility to make sure your app complies with the license for the MaxMind database you're using.
-[TODO: add link to where to get it]
+Get a MaxMind account and license key at [MaxMind](https://www.maxmind.com/).

 ## Installation